Home

 The mind is a powerful thing, but you can trick it.
 Not maliciously.
 Just good business sense.

-Once you didn't turn down the buyer's low verbal offer, the buyers start visualizing living in your house.
+Once you didn't turn down the buyer's low ball verbal proposition, the buyers start visualizing living in your house.

 They probably don't believe they will be able to purchase your house at such a low price.
 The funny thing is though, they are now in the “we're moving to their house” mind set.